HannahVMeyer/limmbo/README.md

 [conda-forge](https://conda-forge.org/#about).
 The latter platform provides the recommended installation of [LIMIX](https://github.com/limix/limix), which LiMMBo heavily relies on.

-The latest LiMMBo version relies on the parallel python package which is not available for python 3.
-While we work on replacing this dependency, LiMMBo can only be installed for python 2.

 The recommended way of installing both packages is the following:
 Install LIMIX via [conda](http://conda.pydata.org/docs/index.html)